Memphis funeral home buries stranger in loved one’s grave, family says

 “It’s bad enough that it happened but it wouldn’t have been as bad to us if someone would have taken responsibility for what had happened instead of trying to pass it off,” Butch said.

-The family said they also feel bad for the other family involved in this mix-up case.
+The family told us they also feel bad for the other family involved in this mix-up case.

-When a WREG crew went to the cemetery Wednesday, they were removed from the property.
-They were also told a representative with the cemetery’s parent company would be sending a statement.
-WREG also reached out to StonMor multiple times for an explanation for the mix-up, but so far has not heard back.
+When we went to the cemetery Wednesday, a man there kicked us off the property and told us a representative with its parent company would be sending us a statement.
+We also reached out to StonMor multiple times for an explanation about how this happened but so far have not heard back.